prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

     This creates the `trip_data` table to store trip details, including start and end times, station IDs, and bike types.
     ```

-## Time-based analysis grouping trips by half-hour intervals (Refer to 2.sql file)
+## Time-based analysis grouping trips by half-hour intervals (Referred to 2.sql file)

 This section provides SQL queries used to analyze the bike share data, along with explanations of the questions they answer.